saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 ```

-After you add those files, PyCharm will prompt you to install the plugins and requirements - click on the links to install the dependencies listed.

-<img src="assets/2.05U.png" alt="install dependencies" width="750"/>

 #### NOTE
 Negative
-: Another option is to run `pip3 install -r requirements` to ensure all the requirements have been installed.
+: Run `pip3 install -r requirements` to ensure all the requirements have been installed.

+If files need updating, PyCharm will prompt you to install the plugins and requirements - click on the links to install the dependencies listed.

+<img src="assets/2.05U.png" alt="install dependencies" width="750"/>

 ### Install Chromedriver